 Esther Allen is Associate Professor in the Department of Modern Languages at Baruch College, where she designed and implemented a Minor in Spanish-English Translation.
 Among her publications are The Man Between: Michael Henry Heim and a Life in Translation (Open Letter, 2014; co-edited with S. Cotter and R. Valentino); In Translation: Translators on their Work and What It Means (Columbia University Press, 2013; co-edited with S. Bernofsky), To Be Translated or Not To Be (International PEN & Institut Ramon Llull, 2007), and José Marti: Selected Writings (Penguin Classics, 2002).

 The Selected Non-Fictions of Jorge Luis Borges (Penguin, 2000), which she co-translated with Eliot Weinberger and Suzanne Jill Levine, was awarded the National Book Critics Circle for Criticism.

-Allen directed the work of the PEN/Heim Translation Fund (2003-2010) and co-founded PEN World Voices: the New York Festival of International Literature (2004).
+In 2014-2015, she is a Fellow at the Leon Levy Center for Biography at CUNY Graduate Center, working on a biography of José Martí.
 She has twice been awarded National Endowment for the Arts Translation Fellowships and was a Fellow at the Cullman Center for Scholars and Writers at the New York Public Library (2009-2010).
-The French government named her a Chevalier de l’ordre des arts et des lettres (2006).
-She received the Feliks Gross Endowment Award from City University of New York (2012).
+The French government named her a Chevalier de l’ordre des arts et des lettres (2006) and she received the Feliks Gross Endowment Award for outstanding research by a junior professor from City University of New York (2012).